Kerry Way Hiking Ottsworld Tour

 Black Valley

-Walk Details: Approx. Distance – 13.29 miles | Height gain – 1614 ft | Height loss – 1598 ft | Max Height – 948 feet.
-Terrain: Mountain tracks and green roads.
-Can be wet underfoot – boots essential.
-Due to limited lodging in the Black Valley – we will stay in Killarney again on Day 2.
+The terrain includes mountain tracks and green roads.
+It can be wet underfoot and boots are essential.
+Due to limited lodging in the Black Valley, we will stay in Killarney again on Day 2.

 Day 1 Elevation

-May 3rd Day 3 – Black Valley to Glencar
+Day 3 – Black Valley to Glencar

-This morning we will be transferred back to the Black Valley to begin our hike.
-From the Black Valley we follow a route overlooking a lake, then ascend to cross over a ‘saddle’ into the Bridia Valley.
-We’ll Ascend another saddle once used for driving animals to markets.
+This morning, we will be transferred back to the Black Valley to begin our hike.
+From the Black Valley, we follow a route overlooking a lake, then ascend to cross over a ‘saddle’ into the Bridia Valley.
+We’ll ascend another saddle once used for driving animals to markets.
 The hike takes us into the foothills of McGillcuddy’s Reeks (Ireland’s highest mountain range) as we follow through the wild magnificence of the Ring of Kerry.
-With views across to Carrauntohill Mountain, we continue beside a river to reach the tiny hamlet of Glencar where we’ll overnight.
+With views across to Carrauntohill Mountain, we continue beside a river to reach the tiny hamlet of Glencar, where we’ll overnight.

 Included: Breakfast